 Outside benchmarks, while useful when reliable, are subject to interpretation, inconsistent cost groupings, and varied practice areas.

-In our next post, we will take this analysis to the client and matter profitability level.
+In our next post, we will discuss client profitability and matter profitability, taking this analysis to the client and matter profitability level.
 The maximum value is achieved from this level of analysis when viewed from the firm's and client's (market) perspective.